johanwasserman/gem-arsystem/README.md

 # Arsystem

-Exposes all the ARAPI classes and methos to jRuby.
+Exposes all the ARAPI classes and methods to jRuby.
 Note: ARAPI jar files not included.
 See instructions below.

 ## Installation